 The Nassau County Department of Social Services (DSS), CoC, and non-profit organizations work within a coordinated system in providing services for homeless individuals and families.
 The existing shelter inventory is adequate to meet the current needs.
 However, there are not enough permanent affordable housing units to permanently house the homeless population or to satisfy the needs of the other Qualifying Populations.
 The County is facing a substantial gap in resources to construct new permanent affordable housing for those exiting homelessness.
 Affordable housing is constructed in the region by both private developers and non-profit developers but there are not enough resources to sustain rents for those with the lowest incomes, such as households exiting homelessness or those otherwise at-risk of homelessness.
+This lack in resources extends to individuals with an I/DD.
+While OPWDD provides housing financial support, this funding can only be accessed if a person can identify a housing unit they can afford.
+As such, of the 14,000 OPWDD registered adults on Long Island, only 800 can access OPWDD housing funds.
 High housing and construction costs also create barriers to the construction of affordable housing.
-Per consultation with the CoC and service providers, gaps in the service delivery system include not enough care coordination and case management for homeless populations and a lack of tenant based rental assistance for homeless and at-risk populations.
+Per consultation with the CoC and service providers, gaps in the service delivery system include not enough care coordination and case management for homeless populations and a lack of tenant based rental assistance and support staff for homeless and at-risk populations.